 How much food do we actually waste?

-New Zealanders throw away 157,389 tonnes of food a year.
+From our research in 2018 New Zealand households throw away 157,389 tonnes of food a year.
 That is equivalent to 271 jumbo jets of food that has to go somewhere to rot, instead of being eaten.
 All of this food is worth about $1.17 billion each year.
+You can read how we researched this here.

 That amount of food could feed the population of Dunedin for nearly three years!